michaelslec/dotfiles/README.md

 come infrequently at times.
 Please submit any issues!
 I'm always willing to help.

+As this is a Vim distribution, I highly recommend using the dev branch.
+Due to the topic of this repo, instability is not really an issue.
+You are welcome to use the Master branch, however.
+I just recommend using the dev branch in order to stay the most up-to-date in the Vim world.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*